Peer Learning Assistants

 “Not only do we get that feeling of satisfaction when we help someone, but we also help ourselves by using the techniques we teach.
 It’s a win-win!” – PLA, 2012

-We recruit in January for students of all faculties and years to begin their work with the program the following September.
+We recruit in January for undergraduate students of all faculties and years to begin their work with the program the following September.
 Interviews generally occur in March.
-Detailed information, including the online application component and applicable deadlines, is posted online midway through January.

 Why Volunteer With Us?

 “My confidence as a presenter and as a student is so much better now – plus my marks have gone up now that I am practising what I teach!” – PLA 2011

 - You will be trained extensively in many learning strategies (e.g. Time Management, Effective Studying, Exam Preparation, Note-making, Reading and Retention, Focus and Concentration).

 - You will learn how to plan and deliver workshops to Queen’s students.

 - You will learn about and practice group facilitation skills and presentation skills.